 - Target companies already using JIRA

-OKRs are going to inspire & motivate the team while project-tasks are going to make them understand minutiae involved.
+OKRs are going to inspire & motivate the team while project-tasks are going to make them understand the minutiae involved.
 It is macro vs micro.

-Let us take an example to understand how OKR methodology can lead to projects for different functions.
+Let us take an example to understand how the OKR methodology can lead to projects for different functions.

 Referring to the content marketing team from the marketing department – it is their responsibility to increase awareness about the product, attract prospects to the marketing website and increase engagement with the product.
 Here is how a couple of projects may look like for them